 The Paulus Park Barn suffered a fire on Saturday, November 2nd at approximately 8:15pm.
 The Fire and Police Departments have concluded their investigating noting the cause of the fire as unknown, however, it was determined that the fire began in a garbage can located outside the building in the covered handicap entrance.
 The garbage can fire ignited the overhang of the entrance, expanded to the front of the Barn and then continued to the interior.
 Most of the fire damage was restricted to the front of the building due to Police and Fire’s quick response.
 Although the building is still standing, the fire and smoke damage is extensive and after careful evaluation from restoration experts, the building contents, equipment and supples are not salvageable.

-The interior of the barn building was completely gutted, stripping the interior down to the studs.
-Debris was cleared away and reconstruction can being.
+The barn is presently undergoing major reconstruction.
+Heavily damaged during the fire, the interior of the barn building was completely gutted, stripping the interior down to the studs.

 Park & Recreation Program Updates